 Since TikTok doesn’t allow users to use the music library typically used for TikTok videos, most long videos aren’t able to follow trends.
 Additionally, you aren’t given the option to trim the royalty-free music tracks that TikTok lets you use for long videos – instead, they’re grouped by length in the royalty-free library.

 3. How Can I Use TikTok Sounds in Long Videos?

 Not being able to use TikTok Sounds in your long videos places a big limit on the types of content you can create, but it’s not hard to use your favorite sounds anyway.
 I recommend using Kapwing to add TikTok sounds to your longer videos, since it lets you upload audio tracks directly from TikTok and YouTube, where you can find any sound you want to use.

 Start by searching for the sound you want to add to your longer video in TikTok, or search for the full version of a popular TikTok sound on YouTube.
-Whether you went to TikTok or YouTube, copy the link to the video and head to the Kapwing Studio in your browser.
+Whether you went to TikTok or YouTube, copy the link to the video and head to our TikTok video editor in your browser.
 Here, select Menu, then Audio, then paste the link in the URL bar and the TikTok or YouTube source will upload to the Timeline on the bottom.